-I’ve been running the clinical search engine the Trip Database for nearly twenty years and as it has evolved, opportunities have arisen for working with other sectors or individuals with different perspectives.
-Recently this has involved the academic info retrieval world: a chance conversation with academics at the University of Glasgow, changed the way I looked at search.
-One really important notion I learned about was clickstream data – the data websites collect of the user’s interaction with the site.
-In the case of Trip this data would equate to the search terms used and the articles users click on.
+I’ve been running the clinical search engine the Trip Database for nearly 20 years and as it has evolved, opportunities have arisen for working with other sectors or individuals with different perspectives.
+Recently this has involved the academic info retrieval world; a chance conversation with academics at the University of Glasgow changed the way I looked at search.
+One really important notion I learnt about was clickstream data – the data websites collect of the user’s interaction with the site.
+In the case of Trip, this data would equate to the search terms used and the articles users click on.

 Trip has been capturing the usage data (also known as clickstream data) since 2010 and has accumulated hundreds of millions of data points.
 But is this data useful?
 The first major analysis Trip undertook of our data was to map the articles users looked at in the same search session.
 The image below shows one example:

-The data even allows us to explore topic areas to look for patterns and a recent sample of 4 weeks of data reveals that autism is the most popular topic looked for in the area of child health:
+The data even allows us to explore topic areas to look for patterns, and a recent sample of four weeks of data reveals that autism is the most popular topic looked for in the area of child health:

-Our initial interest was one of curiosity, does the way our users interact with the site show anything useful?
+Our initial interest was one of curiosity: does the way our users interact with the site show anything useful?
 We think it’s definitely interesting and potentially useful.
 For instance, we’re already discussing using this data with a large research funder to help in the prioritization of new research.
-While neither side feels it give a definitive answer it’s probably another piece of the jigsaw in understanding uncertainties.
-As such it will compliment more labor intensive systems that are currently used.
+While neither side feels it gives a definitive answer, it’s probably another piece of the jigsaw in understanding uncertainties.
+As such, it will complement more labor-intensive systems that are currently used.

 Author: Jon Brassey

 Jon Brassey is the founder and director of the EBM search engine the Trip Database.
-In addition to this, he works as a lead for knowledge mobilization at Public Health Wales, is an honorary fellow at the Centre for Evidence-Based Medicine, Oxford.
-Clickstream analysis is a developing area for Trip and in the future, this may have some commercial interest.
+In addition to this he works as lead for knowledge mobilisation at Public Health Wales and is an honorary fellow at the Centre for Evidence-Based Medicine, Oxford.
+Clickstream analysis is a developing area for Trip and in the future this may have some commercial interest.